 1. Eat lots of brightly coloured fruit and vegetables

 Vegetables such as sweet potatoes, butternut squash and beetroot are rich in beta-carotene which our bodies convert to vitamin A. We need vitamin A to keep the mucosal linings in our nose and lungs robust enough to defend against infection.
 Other foods to include are orange and red fruits such as oranges, mango, apricots and melon.

 This amazing family of vegetables contain potent oils that have an anti-microbial action, so they may help protect against bacterial and viral infections.
-They also support good gut health as prebiotics by promoting the growth of healthy bacteria.
+They also support gut health because they are prebiotic – by promoting the growth of healthy bacteria.

 Trials supporting the efficacy of garlic in preventing the common cold have been of poor quality up to this point, so there is little clinical evidence.
 But, as garlic and onion both have impressive health benefits, they are still worth including in your diet.
 If you hate garlic breath or that potent aftertaste, look out for fermented black garlic.
 It has a rich balsamic flavour and is said to be twice as active as regular garlic, without the unfavourable after effects!